Prasun Banerjee: Early life

-Playing career
+Career

+Football

 He was vice-captain of the India U-20 team that clinched 1974 AFC Youth Championship title in Thailand.

 Banerjee began his club football career with Calcutta Football League club Kidderpore.
 He also played for Aryans.
 He was included in the All Time Best-XI team of Mohun Bagan as a central defensive midfielder.
 He was only the second Indian to play for Asian All-star XI.
 He also played two matches against Brazil for Asian All-star XI and played against Zico, Eder, Falcao, Socretes and others.
 He was included in the Limca book of record for representing India in 100 football matches.